HOW TO GET RID OF FLEAS | SACRAMENTO FLEA EXTERMINATOR

 Without host blood, a flea will only survive between 3 days and a week at most.
 When we said that they can survive for 100 days that is if they are still in a cocoon and can slow down their metabolic activity by becoming dormant.
 But a recently emerged flea will have to find a host quickly or perish.

 It is easier to prevent fleas than to get rid of them.
 If fleas have a foothold in your house you are best advised to call a professional flea exterminator to rid you of the problem for good.
 We at Pegasus Pest have highly effective flea treatments available and are only a phone call away.
 Call now on (888) 885-5017.

 How To Get Rid Of Fleas On Dogs?

 Fleas can get in your home no matter how careful you are.
 Dogs can pick up fleas from other animals or could adventure into areas that have a major flea infestation.
 Flea treatment for dogs can involve using a special flea comb to brush them little pests out.
 There is also special dog shampoo that can act as a flea repellant.
-We would also advice to vacuum your pets bedding meticulously over the coming weeks.
-But the most effective flea treatment for dogs are drops – particularly Frontline Plus and Advantage II.
+We would also advise vacuuming your pet’s bedding meticulously over the coming weeks.
+But the most effective flea treatment for dogs is drops – particularly Frontline Plus and Advantage II.

 How To Get Rid Of Fleas On Cats?

-Getting rid of cat fleas is more difficult than dogs because cats will lick and clean themselves, ridding their bodies from the repellants that your are applying.
-That being said we would advise to use the products mentioned in the previous paragraph.
-Using a specific flea comb will work similar to that of a dog as well.
+Getting rid of cat fleas is more difficult than dogs because cats will lick and clean themselves, ridding their bodies from the repellants that you are applying.
+That being said we would advise using the products mentioned in the previous paragraph.
+Using a specific flea comb will work similarly to that of a dog as well.